Prinaka/AI-Fitness-Buddy/README.md

 This is an interactive, AI-powered web application that provides personalised answers to questions about nutrition, workouts, and health guidelines using retrieval-augmented generation (RAG) techniques.
 The assistant leverages advanced language models, a vector store database, and scientific resources to offer accurate, practical fitness coaching and nutrition advice.

 **Key Features:**
+* Personalised: User details saved in database used to personalise answers.
 * Conversational Q&A: Ask freeform questions about fitness, nutrition, guidelines, and workout planning.
 * Rich Data Integration: Nutritional values, exercise information, health guidelines, and scientific articles are integrated for reliable responses.
 * Structured Fitness Plans: Fitness plan requests are detected and answered in structured, actionable formats.